Air Force Pay: How Much Do Service Members and Civilian Employees Earn?

 Expert Verified

-The United States Air Force is among the largest employers in the world, with over 320,000 active duty personnel on its payroll, according to the most recent data.
-If you’re considering a career in the military, the Air Force has much to offer when it comes to pay, benefits, and bonuses.
+The United States Air Force is one of the largest military employers, with over 320,000 active duty personnel currently serving, according to the most recent data.
+If you’re exploring a military career, the Air Force offers competitive pay, excellent benefits, and worldwide travel and education opportunities.

 Understanding Air Force Pay Rates

-The monthly base pay of USAF members depends on their current rank, number of years served, and pay grade.
-Additional tax-free allowances, special pay, and bonuses make up a significant portion of Air Force pay.
+The monthly base pay for USAF members is based on their rank, years of service, and pay grade.
+Tax-free allowances, special pay, and bonuses make up a large part of overall Air Force compensation.

 You may also receive special pay based on your qualifications, specialties, duty station, and/or duty assignment.
-The Special and Incentive pay can include pay for hostile fire and Imminent Danger Pay (IDP), Hazardous Duty Incentive Pay (HDIP), and Hardship Duty Pay (HDP).
+The Special and Incentive (S&I)pay can include:

 Air Force personnel also receive a Basic Allowance for Housing (BAH), which helps pay for off-base housing if government quarters aren’t provided.